-Amanita muscaria, otherwise known as Fly Agaric, is one of the most famous fungi in the world – thanks to its “magical” properties from growing magic mushrooms, this psilocybe cubensis mushroom is known for its use in ritual, religion, and as the possible inspiration of many of our most treasured legends, even today in psilocybe cubensis cultivation circles.
+Amanita muscaria, otherwise known as Fly Agaric, is one of the most famous fungi in the world – thanks to its “magical” properties from growing magic mushrooms, this psilocybe cubensis mushroom is known for its use in ritual, religion as in Sacred Mushrooms, and as the possible inspiration of many of our most treasured legends, even today in psilocybe cubensis cultivation circles.

 But, before we get ahead of ourselves on the topic of growing magic mushrooms or on growing psilocybin mushrooms, just a quick note of clarification: the title of this article is somewhat hyperbolic; A. muscaria isn’t totally and completely impossible to cultivate, it’s just very difficult for psilocybe cubensis cultivation.
 People tend not to do it unless they’re extremely dedicated to the process or happen to have access to the “just so” conditions required by A. muscaria.

 Of course, to cultivate this particular magic mushroom (however painstaking it may be for psilocybe cubensis cultivation,) one must also live in a jurisdiction where doing so is legal.

 ➢ Read more about psychedelic mushroom spores legality.

 Amanita muscaria is illegal in several areas throughout the United States (for example in Louisiana), but far fewer than Psilocybe cubensis, which is the most common kind of “magic mushroom.”

 At the time of this writing, A. muscaria is an unregulated, unscheduled, uncontrolled substance.
 In other words, it’s legal in most areas for psilocybin mushroom spores, but, we encourage our readers to do their own research and due diligence before interacting with any kind of fungi and encourage learning information on psilocybe cubensis mushroom potency.